Mohamed-94/Super-Calculator_Cpp_CommandLine/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-this will led the algorithm to calcilate the operation like this
+this will led the algorithm to calculate the operation like this

 10 + 10 + 10 + 10 + 10 + 10 + 10 + 10 + 10 + 10 + 10 + 10 + 10 + 10 + 10 + 10 + 10 + 10